Dyke House Academy

-The school has a sixth form.

 School history

 The school was previously a secondary modern school, opened in 1939.
 A film was made of activities at the school in 1950.

-School characteristics and performance

 In 1993, the school was the second nationally following the introduction of Ofsted to be judged to be "causing concern".
 The then headteacher and staff noted in response the high level of deprivation in the area from which the school's pupils come, and the high level of special educational needs among the school's children.
 Local authority funding had been reduced.

 In 2008, the school was mentioned in the House of Commons as one of a number of schools which had not entered any children for a GCSE in a modern foreign language in the last three years.